Bootstrap based uncertainty bands for prediction in functional kriging: Functional kriging with external drift (FKED)

 where $N(h) = \{(s_i, s_j) : \left\|s_i- s_j\right\| = h\}$.
 The estimate becomes computationally efficient when data are expressed using cubic B-splines, as integration can be avoided by re-expressing the integral in terms of the spline coefficients and basis \citep{Giraldo2011}.
-Once estimated, the empirical trace-semivariogram provides a cloud of points $(h_g, \hat{\upsilon}(h_g)), g=1,\ldots, G$ to which a parametric model (e.g. exponential, spherical, Mat\'ern) can be fitted as in classical geostatistics.
+Once estimated, the empirical trace-semivariogram provides a cloud of points $(h_g, \hat{\upsilon}(h_g)), g=1,\ldots, G$ to which a parametric model (e.g. exponential, spherical, Mat\'ern) can be fitted as in classical geostatistics using, for example, weighted least squares \citep{Cressie1993}.

-\item Fit Model~(\ref{concurrent}) considering the term $\epsilon_{s_i}(t)$ as a functional random effect, following \cite{FAMM}, where the inverse of the estimated correlation matrix $\hat{K}$ is used as the precision matrix of a random field across locations.
+\item Fit Model~(\ref{concurrent}) considering the term $\epsilon_{s_i}(t)$ as a functional random effect, where the inverse of the estimated correlation matrix $\hat{K}$ (dim$(\hat{K})=n\times n$) is used as the precision matrix of a random field across locations, as proposed in \cite{FAMM}.
+In practice this can be implemented using the function \texttt{gamm} in the \texttt{mgcv} package.